 Haemodialysis If toxins have been building up in your blood for a long time.
 This will help in removing the toxins and excess fluids from your body while your kidneys recover.
 Dialysis is a process in which a machine pumps blood out of the body with the help of an artificial kidney.

-CARE Hospitals is known for its expertise in the treatment of the most complex kidney-related diseases, including acute kidney failure treatment in Hyderabad and other facilities.
-At CARE Hospitals we understand that patients with kidney disease need quality care, guidance, and hope.
+CARE Hospitals is known for its expertise in the treatment of the most complex kidney-related diseases, including kidney failure treatment in Hyderabad and other facilities.
+At CARE Hospitals we also provide acute renal treatment in Hyderabad, and acute renal failure treatment in Hyderabad and understand that patients with kidney disease need quality care, guidance, and hope.
 We have some of the leading nephrologists in India, who work closely with physical and occupational therapists to develop a comprehensive, individualized treatment plan, keeping in mind the patient’s diagnosis, lifestyle, and professional requirements.

 CARE Hospitals provide a full range of services to ensure that the best possible outcomes are achieved by our doctors in a range of disorders from congenital to acquired and degenerative.
 Our nephrologists holistically cover all aspects of treatment, including early intervention, transplant support, and dialysis services, like peritoneal dialysis (CAPD) and clinical research,